tamu-thinktank/website/docs/libraries.md

 ## gcp

-- using service account key file

 ### @googleapis/drive

+- using service account key file json as a base64 string in .env

 ### @googleapis/calendar

+- using Google OAuth2 w/ Auth0 Management API to get refresh token for calendar API
+  - Auth0 params in nextauth options